mlcommons/ck/docs/mlperf-automation/results/ck-dashboard.md

 ck build docker:ck-mlperf-dashboard-demo
 ```

-Note that it will build and run several MLPerf benchmarks while recording results
+Note that it will build and run several MLPerf&trade; benchmarks while recording results
 to the CK 'experiment' entries to be used in the CK dashboard.

 ### Run this continer